 This is easy to knock down since accessibility can be tough, but being a web developer is also tough.
 Get used to it.

 Good CSS is tough.
 Designing a database is tough.
 Taming alligators without alerting your landlord is tough.
-But doing tough things is what we're paid for.
+But we're paid to do tough things.

 In a recent work project, it was tough to make an accessible dropdown menu since it needed: